15 Ecommerce Email Marketing Strategies To Increase Conversion

 These platforms provide robust tools to help you send email marketing campaigns effectively and efficiently.

 Permission marketing is a popular term coined by legendary marketing guru Seth Godin.
-It essentially entails asking for permission from your audience before sending them your marketing message.
+It calls for asking for permission from your audience before sending them your marketing message.

 Get explicit permission from subscribers by allowing them to opt-in to your email list.
 This not only keeps you on the right side of the law but also builds a strong foundation of trust.